Signed in as:

 Using all 31 original tracks I recorded in 2020 for my instrumental version, I had Nashville for Hire provide the stunningly talented vocalist Anne Lise from Denmark (now living in Nashville, Tennessee).
 She gave me 7 dazzling vocal tracks, using the melody and lyrics I wrote for this song in October 2020.

-I actually penned the melody/lyrics in my head (see below) before they ever hit a piece of paper or were entered into my computer files.
+I actually penned the melody/lyrics in my head (below) before they ever hit a piece of paper or were entered into my computer files.
 I did so while driving my car, just after picking up diving equipment for my son’s ocean dive the next day.

 Even so ... much to my surprise and blessing, the instrumental version became my #1-streamed song on Spotify last year!